hansand02/Reinforcement-Learning/readme.md

 ## 🚀 Project Overview & Results

-To deepen my understanding of reinforcement learning, I implemented and compared multiple RL algorithms to solve the "Frozen Lake" environment from [Gymnasium](https://gymnasium.farama.org/environments/toy_text/frozen_lake/#description).
-This project was done to implement something with the theoretical skills i have obtained within reinforcement learning, and also because it was quite fun🥸
+To deepen my understanding of reinforcement learning, I implemented and compared some RL algorithms from scratch to solve the "Frozen Lake" environment from [Gymnasium](https://gymnasium.farama.org/environments/toy_text/frozen_lake/#description).
+This project was done to implement something with the theoretical skills i have obtained within reinforcement learning at UiO, and also because it was quite fun🥸

 **Key Results:**
 - 🤖 **Q-learning from scratch**: Built complete RL methids without external libraries